 Northern Giraffe

-With only less than 6,000 individuals remaining in the wild, the northern giraffe is one of the most threatened large…
+With only just over 7,000 individuals remaining in the wild, the northern giraffe is one of the most threatened large…

 Southern Giraffe